bcgov/healthgateway/Tools/Kong/README.md

 ## Enabling Access to OpenShift

-The helm chart contain network policies to allow Kong access to the API services.
+The helm chart contains network policies to allow Kong access to the API services.

 ## Publish Kong Configurations